 - Examine bones for signs of cancer and sometimes for fractures or degenerative bone diseases such as osteoporosis.

-- Evaluate brain conditions such as Alzheimer's disease and other types of dementia, Parkinson's, transient ischemic attack (TIA), and stroke.
+- Evaluate brain conditions.
+These may include Alzheimer's disease and other types of dementia, Parkinson's, transient ischemic attack (TIA), and stroke.

-- Help diagnose some psychological conditions, including schizophrenia.
+- Help diagnose some psychological conditions, such as schizophrenia.